javierpiquerasmartinez/jp-portfolo-2024/README.md

 - [ ] Relative paths
 - [ ] Add blur bottom of the photo
 - [ ] Change description
+- [ ] Change colors to hex and use css variables

 ## 🧞 Installation